Melchizedek: Association with the Messiah

 The association or identification of Melchizedek with the Messiah predates Christianity, developing in Jewish messianism of the Second Temple period.

 A collection of early Gnostic scripts dating on or before the 4th century, discovered in 1945 and known as the Nag Hammadi library, contains a tractate pertaining to Melchizedek.
 Here it is proposed that Melchizedek is Jesus Christ.
 Melchizedek, as Jesus Christ, lives, preaches, dies and is resurrected, in a gnostic perspective.
 The Coming of the Son of God Melchizedek speaks of his return to bring peace, supported by God, and he is a priest-king who dispenses justice.

-The association with Christ is made explicit by the author of the Epistle to the Hebrews, where Melchizedek the "king of righteousness" and "king of peace" is explicitly associated with the "eternal priesthood" of the Son of God.Willard M. Swartley, Covenant of Peace, Wm.
-B. Eerdmans Publishing, 2006, p.
-255. The Christological interpretation of this Old Testament character being a prefiguration or prototype of the Christ has varied between Christian denominations.
-The Pelagians saw in Melchizedek merely a man who lived a perfect life.
+The association with Christ is made explicit by the author of the Epistle to the Hebrews, where Melchizedek the "king of righteousness" and "king of peace" is explicitly associated with the "eternal priesthood" of the Son of God.

+This association between Melchizedek and Jesus is indirectly supported by a quotation attributed directly to Jesus himself in the Gospel of John, in which Jesus obliquely claims to have personally met Abraham: "Abraham your father rejoiced to see my day; he saw it and was glad."
+(John 8:56.)

+The Christological interpretation of this Old Testament character being a prefiguration or prototype of the Christ has varied between Christian denominations.
 Typological association of Jesus Christ with Old Testament characters occurs frequently in the New Testament and in later Christian writings; thus, Jesus Christ is also associated with Adam (as the "New Adam") and with Abraham.
 The bread and wine offering of Melchizedek has been interpreted by church fathers including Clement of Alexandria as being a prefiguration of the Eucharist.

+The Pelagians saw in Melchizedek merely a man who lived a perfect life.